awestover/storeydb/brainstorming/brainstorm2.md

-Sol was so tired. this wasn't particularly relevant as she had to keep going regardless, but she made a point of acknowledging it.
+Sol was very tired.
+This wasn't particularly relevant as she had to keep going regardless, but she made a point of acknowledging it.
 Understanding yourself is something very important.
 If she didn't know that she was tired she might place too much trust in her